 (Rare Books & Manuscripts)

 The Benton Collection of Editions of the Book of Common Prayer is one of the most extensive existing collections of its kind and includes first-edition copies of the Prayer Book of 1549, King Edward’s second Prayer Book of 1552, Queen Elizabeth’s Book of 1559, King James' of 1604, and five copies of the final alteration of 1662, in addition to hundreds of other editions.
-There are also nearly 100 translations of The Book of Common Prayer, ranging from Greek and Latin to Turkish, Chinese and the dialects of African, Australian, and Polynesian tribes.
+There are also nearly 100 translations of The Book of Common Prayer into the languages of peoples from around the world.

 The original collection was bequeathed by Boston Public Library trustee Josiah H. Benton in 1919.
 It began with 658 volumes and now numbers well over 1,500.

 Those items that have been electronically cataloged are retrievable through either of the online catalogs, opens a new window through a title search for "Benton Collection of Editions of the Book of Common Prayer."

 Digitized materials from this collection can be accessed through both Internet Archive, opens a new window and Digital Commonwealth, opens a new window.